 The sound will be from one side of the enclosure, and it will fire in different directions.
 However, bipole and dipole speakers will work simultaneously because they are in phase.
 These speakers can be used as side-surround sound.

-Bipole vs dipole surround speakers is ideal for large groups of friends who want to see a movie together.
+Bipole vs dipole surround speaker is ideal for large groups of friends who want to see a movie together.
 Because they diffuse sound, a portion of it is directed towards the sweet spot, while the rest diffuse sounds throughout the room.

 These speakers and the sound they produce are challenging to locate.
 The annoying hot-spotting can be avoided as the sound does not point directly at the listener.

 Bipole speakers can be a great choice if you listen to music all day or are having trouble finding the best placement for your home theater system.
-The best place for bipole speakers is on the rear wall.
+The best place for bipole speaker is on the rear wall.
 You won’t regret placing them in front of your listening position or on its sides.

 Because they have two drivers, dipole speaker (dipolar, dipole) speakers are similar to bipole speakers.
 However, the drivers of dipole speaker systems don’t work in phase.